Jump to Navigation

 The Pilot House and Casita Omi, Vieques, Puerto Rico

 Thank you for inquiring about our home on Vieques, Puerto Rico.
-My husband and I had the two houses designed and built by an Argentinean architect, friend and real estate partner – Ricardo Merlo.
+My husband and I had the two houses designed and built by an Argentinean architect, friend and real estate partner — Ricardo Merlo.
 We built it for our pleasure and for the use of our family and friends.
-We loan it to friends and occasionally trade it but assume that strangers interested in our home and in Vieques are just friends we don’t know yet.
-We chose the location for the view, which has 180-degree view of water, and the surrounding populated small hills.
+We rent it, loan it to friends and occasionally trade it but in all cases, assume that strangers interested in our home and in Vieques are just friends we don’t know yet.

 Casita Omi